Read Time: 2 minutes

 On June 16, Huntsman Cancer Institute convened the inaugural Mountain West Cancer Summit, to foster collaboration and increase alignment between existing programs and services.
 Dozens of leaders representing every Mountain West state–Montana, Wyoming, Idaho, Nevada, and Utah–attended, representing a diverse group of stakeholders: primary care associations, state health departments and cancer coalitions, the Indian Health Service, American Indian tribal leaders, the American Cancer Society, and Huntsman Cancer Institute’s affiliate hospitals, along with patients and caregivers.

 “Huntsman Cancer Institute has a longstanding relationship with the Mountain West,” says Neli Ulrich, PhD, MS, executive director of the Comprehensive Cancer Center at Huntsman Cancer Institute and professor of population health sciences at the University of Utah.
-“The summit was an opportunity to have so many inspiring leaders here in person at our cancer center to share big ideas and perspectives as we strategize to make an even greater impact in advancing a cancer-free frontier.”
+“The summit was an opportunity to have so many inspiring leaders here in person at our cancer center to share big ideas and perspectives as we strategize to make an even greater impact in working toward a future free from cancer.”

 The day long summit encouraged idea sharing across two break-out sessions, one to convene leaders within their respective states and another to connect peers working in similar domains across state lines.
 Discussions centered around policy and communications, data and evaluation, strategic cancer control interventions, reducing health disparities, and improving access to prevention, screening, treatment, and clinical trials for patients, among others.
 A particular theme was on the rural geographic nature of the region, a unifying thread that presents logistical obstacles to deliver cancer prevention, education, screening modalities, and access to care.
 “Distance is a disparity when people need to access cancer services, such as life-saving screening” notes Dr. Ulrich.